cfpb/development/guides/build.md

 - [grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch) for watching and compiling assets on the fly
 - [grunt-browserify](https://github.com/jmreidy/grunt-browserify) for using Node style CommonJS modules clientside

-## Capital Framework Generator

-Our recommended workflow is to use the [generator-cf](https://github.com/cfpb/generator-cf) Yeoman generator to scaffold out a new Capital Framework project.
-This generator provides a solid front-end build process and directory structure.

 ## npm module generator

 For authoring node modules, our recommended workflow is to use [generator-node-cfpb](https://github.com/cfpb/generator-node-cfpb).